 References

-Perform 96 experiments in less than 1 hour
+Perform 96 Experiments in Under 1 Hour

 Each complete LCP-FRAP process takes about 15-20 minutes.
 One way of bypassing the long waiting time is by collecting only the end state fluorescence intensity.
 Only mobile fraction results are measured through this high throughput mode.
 Although the diffusion rate is absent from this method, researchers are still able to identify positive wells by solely relying on mobile fraction analysis.
 Most often, a mobile fraction >0.20 (20%) is a good threshold for indicating a positive crystallization condition.

 In most cases, mobile fraction alone is sufficient for researchers to identify positive conditions.
-Nonetheless, one might still want to investigate the complete recovery curve to get an inside look at how the curves recovers and the diffusion rate.
+Nonetheless, one might still want to investigate the complete recovery curve to get an inside look at how the curve recovers and the diffusion rate.

 FRAP allows the user to choose specific wells to perform a complete recovery LCP-FRAP assay.
 The recovery curve is plotted and fitted with a Bessel function to retrieve the diffusion rate.

-Easy data review
+Easy Data Review

 The entire FRAP mobile fraction data is grouped into a canvas view with a color coded background to allow the user to identify positive wells at a glance.
-Users can mark positive wells in the software for future reference
+Users can mark positive wells in the software for future reference.